Global decomposition of a Lorentzian manifold as a Generalized Robertson-Walker space: Lightlike sectional curvature and timelike hypersurfaces

-\begin{theorem} Let $M$ be a Lorentzian manifold with $n\geq 4$ and $U$ a timelike, irrotational and conformal vector field.
-If $S$ is a timelike, non compact, complete and totally umbilic hypersurface of $M$ with never zero mean curvature such that $\mathcal{K}(\Pi )\geq 0$ for all degenerate plane $\Pi$ tangent to $S$, then $S$ is a global GRW space. \end{theorem}
+Let $M$ be a complete Lorentzian manifold with $n\geq 4$ and $U$ a warped reference frame.
+If $S$ is a timelike, non compact, complete and totally umbilic hypersurface of $M$ with never zero mean curvature such that $\mathcal{K}_U(\Pi )\geq 0$ for all degenerate plane $ \Pi$ tangent to $S$, then $S$ is globally a GRW space. \end{theorem}